 Float as numerator correctly produces a Rational, so the bug seems to be with BigDecimal as a numerator:

 > Rational(BigDecimal(1), 2).class => BigDecimal > Rational(BigDecimal(1).to_f, 2).class => Rational

 Updated by st0012 (Stan Lo) about 1 year ago

 BigDecimal if any of its arguments is a

 irb(main):005:0> Rational(BigDecimal(1), 1).class => BigDecimal irb(main):006:0> Rational(BigDecimal(1), BigDecimal(1)).class => BigDecimal irb(main):007:0> Rational(0, BigDecimal(1)).class => BigDecimal irb(main):008:0>

-Updated by elct9620 (ZhengXian Qiu) 9 months ago
+Updated by elct9620 (ZhengXian Qiu) about 1 year ago